NetQ Cloud Release Versioning and Support Policy

 - Security updates.

-- TAG represents a timestamp when the version was released.
+- TAG represents a timestamp for the release of the version.

 This number corresponds to the release version of the software.
-For NetQ there are two Debian packages that are required per release.
-This example shows the first minor release of the third major release, for the Ubuntu OS and x86_64 CPU architecture:
+NetQ requires two Debian packages per release.
+For example:

 Release, Support Lifecycle and Support Policy

-Cumulus NetQ is licensed per Cumulus Linux switch.
-NetQ is a subscription-based license that includes support for 1, 3, and 5 years options.
-NetQ has one set of SKUs for 1G switches and one set of SKUs for switches that are 10G and greater.
-The NetQ agent can be installed free-of-charge on Ubuntu, Red Hat, and CentOS endpoint that is connected to a NetQ-licensed Cumulus Linux switch.
-The subscription model enables customers to upgrade the software as updates and new versions become available, for the period of the subscription.
+NetQ is offered with a per switch subscription that includes support for 1, 3, and 5 years options.
+The subscription model allows customers to upgrade the software as updates and new versions become available, for the period of the subscription.

-For information regarding upgrading from previous Cumulus NetQ releases, refer to the Cumulus NetQ Deployment Guide .
+For information regarding upgrading from previous NetQ releases, refer to the NetQ Deployment Guide.